cyber-valley/cvland/pages/bootcamp___pricing.md

 icon:: 💰

-- only 5 tents will become available at launch
+- only 2 tents will become available at launch for money
+- 3 tents will be freely allocated for applicants
+- you can apply by sending
 - price of one tent
   id:: 66c812f9-ab83-47f1-9b81-16eccba6005a
 	- base price during 2 week program is $1k without habitats